 If assistance is booked for a journey beginning, ending or connecting at a Network Rail managed station, our trained employees will work with Train Operating Company colleagues to provide assistance at any time trains are operating at the station.
 Each Network Rail station has regular engagement with Train Operating Companies to agree and monitor the procedures for providing assistance at our managed stations.

 We have established a managed station steering group and are developing a suite of national key performance indicators to inform engagement with Train Operating Companies and improve arrangements where needed.
 This includes ensuring there is adequate time for passengers to make connections and providing assistance when trains are re-platformed at short notice, particularly for larger stations.
 Specific arrangements vary by station, so our station guides set out the roles and responsibilities of Train Operating Company colleagues and Network Rail colleagues at each station.

-Network Rail is committed to improving the reliability of the Passenger Assist service and one of the ways we are doing this is by working with Rail Delivery Group to develop a new Passenger Assist Smartphone App.
+Network Rail is committed to improving the reliability of the Passenger Assist service.
+One of the ways we have looked to achieve this is by working with Rail Delivery Group to develop a Passenger Assist smartphone app for passengers which was launched in 2021 and is now available in Apple and Android app stores.

 This is a passenger mobile application and web interface, which aims to give customers greater control over their end-to-end journey and better visibility of the status of their trip.
-A Network Rail representative sits on the Passenger Assist App development steering group.
+A Network Rail representative sits on the Passenger Assist App development steering group, to assist with any future development to both the customer facing and back-end staff applications.